katcosgrove/sawcon/content/pages/index.md

           Woman's Guide to Success in the Enterprise.*
         align: left
         image: images/jarm2.jpeg
-        image_alt: 'A photo of a boring white woman with '
+        image_alt: 'A photo of an average white woman with '
         image_position: left
         actions: []
         title: Jarm Mephtigan